+Park at a large pullout on the right/east side of US-93.
+This pullout is 0.4 mile north of the entrance to the Colston Creek Access/Campground.
+The elevation here is 4,550 feet.
 Please note that, in retrospect, the best spot to begin this climb is at the Colston Creek Access/Campground.
-Park at the campground/picnic area and cross to the E side of US-93.
-Scramble NE up onto an obvious shoulder/ridge and join the West Face/Northwest Ridge Route at about 5,200 feet on the West Face of the Northwest Ridge of Peak 6540.
+Park at the campground/picnic area and cross to the east side of US-93.
+Scramble northeast up onto an obvious shoulder/ridge and join the west face/northwest ridge route at about 5,200 feet on the west face of the northwest ridge.

 You will soon reach the top of a rocky point (Point 6240+) and find a large cairn there.
-Continue scrambling SE on the ridge, dropping 90 vertical feet then climbing 35 vertical feet to cross over a minor, but large, rocky ridge hump.
-After this hump, drop SE slightly to a gentle saddle.
+Continue scrambling southeast on the ridge, dropping 90 vertical feet then climbing 35 vertical feet to cross over a minor, but large, rocky ridge hump.
+After this hump, drop southeast slightly to a gentle saddle.
 Now it is an easy cruise eastward on rock-free grass/sagebrush.
 The sagebrush is short and fairly easy, but it does try to trip you and requires some weaving.

-West Gully (Descent), Class 2+
+West Gully, Class 2+

 Same as for the west face/northwest ridge, though if you plan to ascend this route, it is best to park at the Colston Creek Access/Campground about 0.1 mile north of the point where the west gully intercepts US-93.